Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 What to pack in your suitcase if you travel to Rome in September?

-Packing your luggage| ©Tom
+Pack your luggage| ©Tom

-Packing your luggage| ©Tom
+Pack your luggage| ©Tom

 One of the ways to make the most of your visit to Rome without any inconveniences is to prepare your suitcase properly.
-What I recommend you bring if you visit the Italian capital in September is:
+What I recommend you to bring if you visit the Italian capital in September is:

 • Blouses, mostly cool and some thicker ones.

-• Long, comfortable shorts and pants.
+• Shorts and long, comfortable pants.

 • Sweater in case it rains on any of the days you are in the city.